robertjd/okta-sdk-nodejs/README.md

 The SDK ships with the base request executor and a default request executor, described in detail below.
 We suggest using the default request executor, and will be adding this by default in the next major version.

 You can create your own executor or extend one of ours, which allows you to define global logic for all HTTP requests made by this library.
-Please see the [Building a Custom Request Executor](#building-a-custom-request-executor) section below for more information.
+Please see the [Building a Custom Request Executor](#building-a-custom-request-executor) section for more information.

 ### Default Request Executor

 See [DefaultRequestExecutor] for the class code.

-The default executor extends the [base executor](#base-request-executor), and will automatically retry requests if a 429 error is returned, until `maxRetries` (default of 2) or `requestTimeout` is reached (not specified by default).
-The defaults are shown here:
+The default executor extends the [base executor](#base-request-executor) and will automatically retry requests if a 429 error is returned.
+Using these configuration options, you can configure your retry tolerance for your specific use case:

+* **`maxRetries`** - The number of times to retry, defaults to 2.
+Set to 0 if you do not want to limit the number of retries.
+* **`requestTimeout`** - How long to wait before giving up on retires, defined as milliseconds.
+Defaults to 0, which disables the request timeout.

 ```javascript
 const defaultRequestExecutor = new okta.DefaultRequestExecutor({